 SATA HDD Unlock (Available when sSATA Controller is set to Enable)

 Select Enable to unlock sSATA HDD password in the OS.
 The options are Enable and Disable.

-SATA RSTe Boot Select (Available when Configure SATA as is set to RAID)
+SATA/sSATA RAID Boot Select (Available when Configure sSATA as is set to RAID)